 Our therapists will work closely with your psychiatrist and/or medical doctor to make sure that you are receiving the best care for your needs.

-We are out of network with most insurance companies but in certain circumstances we are able to work with your insurance provided you have a PPO plan that allows for out of network benefits, and the out of network benefit has been met.
+We are in network with Cigna & Aetna.
+Your specific plan will dictate the mental health benefits that you may have.
+In certain circumstances we are able to work with other insurance provided you have a PPO plan that allows for out of network benefits, and the yearly out of network benefit has been met.

 We can provide you with a Superbill or account statement that you can submit to your insurance for reimbursement.
-Please ask your clinician for specific information on how to navigate this.
+Please note that this is not a guarantee for reimbursement as it will all depend on your medical plan.
+Our client care coordinators will be able to provide you with specific information on how to navigate this.